ElcoLuijendijk/pybasin/readme.md

 ````

 * The model will now run with the default input dataset from the Roer Valley Graben.
 Check the model output in the directory ``model_output/example_dataset``
-* Optionally:
-	* If you want to model apatite fission track data, you will have to compile the fission track annealing module first.
-The fission track annealing module was written in Fortran instead of Python to reduce computation time.
+* Optionally: If you want to model apatite fission track data and you want this to run relatively fast, you will have to compile the fission track annealing module first.
+The fission track annealing module was also written in Fortran instead of Python to reduce computation time.
+Not ethat the pure python version si still available, but is relatively slow.
 Compile the fortran file by navigating to the subdirectory `PyBasin/lib``, opening a terminal and running the following command:

 ````sh
 f2py -c calculate_reduced_AFT_lengths.f90 -m calculate_reduced_AFT_lengths
 ````

-	* you may need to install a fortran compiler first.
+* If you want to use the Fortran version of the fission track annealing library you may need to install a fortran compiler first.
 For linux operating systems this should be included in your distribution, for Mac OSX you can find installers for Gfortran here: https://gcc.gnu.org/wiki/GFortranBinariesMacOS.
 I have not tested compiling Fortran code on windows systems.
-	* Note that you do not need to compile anything for modeling vitrinite reflectance and apatite (U-Th)/He data
+Note that you do not need to compile anything for modeling vitrinite reflectance and apatite (U-Th)/He data

 ## Dependencies